djomo-moungoue/MongoDBAdministrationDM/README.md

 :memo: Memo
 - A `cursor` object is a pointer to the start of an iterable object before its first child element. - It allows you to performe some actions on subsets of an iterable object by iterating over it.
-- It desappear when it reach the end of the iterable object.
+- It become exhausted when it reaches the end of the iterable object.
 - The iteration can happen one by one or subset by subset until there is no more elements in the object.
 - A `cursor in MongoDB` works as follows:
     - A MongoDB client (MongoDB Compass or Mongo Shell for example) call the find() function to retrieve documents stored in a MongoDB server.